Sunday, April 30, 2006

 You can tell the righteous from the damned by whether they'd fed the hungry; slaked the thirsty, clothed the naked, welcomed the stranger and visited the prisoner.

 I give money to the Smith family, regularly; I give money on the street, if I believe it's genuine; I give all of my old clothes to the Brotherhood; I regularly have overseas guests, due to Bolago and it's organic farm itinerant workers program.
-(The cute blokes, to be sure); I do volunteer, telephone counseling.
+(The cute blokes, to be sure); I do volunteer, telephone counselling.

 Ironic, really.